 - Literature survey will be a requirement for Architectural Design study.
-Periodic review by external juror for subjects going for viva voce. - National / International tours may be arranged during vacation for students, to study examples of architecture. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - Portfolios must be submitted on prescribed date announced by the department for all the subjects for one year. - All students must register on the first day at the beginning of the Viva voce exam. - All students must register on the first day of Term work exams.
+Periodic review will be conducted by external juror for subjects going for viva voce. - · National / International tours may be arranged during vacation for students, to study examples of architecture. - For all viva voce examinations one internal faculty and one external faculty will conduct the exam. - · Portfolios must be submitted on prescribed date announced by the department for all the subjects for one year. - All students must register on the first day at the beginning of the Viva voce exam.